1968 Detroit Tigers season: Summary

 The 1968 World Series featured the Detroit Tigers and the St. Louis Cardinals, with the Tigers winning in seven games for their third championship in seven World Series appearances.

 In Game 1, the Cardinals' ace Bob Gibson threw a shutout, striking out 17 batters, as St. Louis won 4–0.
 As of 2011, Gibson's 17 strikeouts is still the record in a World Series game.
-The only positive the Tigers could take away from Game 1 was the fact that Mickey Stanley, having moved from center field to shortstop at the end of the season, handled five chances without an error.
+The only positive the Tigers could take away from Game 1 was that Mickey Stanley, having moved from center field to shortstop at the end of the season, handled five chances without an error.

 In Game 2, Mickey Lolich hit a home run and pitched the first of his three complete game victories, as Detroit won, 8–1.
 Norm Cash and Willie Horton both homered, and perennial Gold Glove winner, Al Kaline, made two sensational catches in right field.

 The Cardinals followed with wins in Games 3 and 4, including another victory by Bob Gibson over Denny McLain in Game 4.
 Lou Brock stole three bases in Game 3 and had six steals in the first three games.
 In Game 4, McLain pitched poorly, giving up six runs in three innings.
 Game 4 also saw one of the most bizarre strategic battles in World Series history.
 The Cardinals led 4–0 in the third inning, when the game was delayed by rain for over an hour.
 When play resumed, the Tigers began to stall, hoping to have the game called before it became official.
 The Cardinals responded by intentionally trying to make outs to move the game forward.
 As a result of the tactics, Game 4 of the 1968 series was criticized as one of the worst games in World Series history.

 After Game 4, with the Cardinals up 3 games to 1, a Detroit team that had made dramatic comebacks all year was forced to make its biggest comeback yet.